 Ethics and how we practice

-What follows is a short list, plainly stated.
+What follows is a short list, clearly stated.
 Each item is a rule we work under, not an aspiration we point at.

 i.